ayush/eb-deploy/README.md

 if the war file is at /var/app/target/scala-2.10/app_2.10-0.1.213.war then "WAR file location" should be /var/app/target/scala-2.10/app_2.10-0.1 and "build number" should be 213. eb-deploy will then combine the two and suffix it with .war to create the far file name.
 This is a bit clunky and should be improved :(

 ### Got something other than a war file?
 Although eb-deploy deploys war files, it can be adapted to deploy any other kind of archive.
-If there is interest, file a issue and I'll get to it.
+If there is interest, file an issue and I'll get to it.
 Or better still, the code should be pretty readable, improve it and send in a pull request.